crdoconnor/strictyaml/README.rst

 * Secure by default.
 * Strict validation of markup and straightforward type casting.
 * Clear, human readable exceptions with line numbers.
-* Acting as a drop in replacement for pyyaml, ruamel.yaml or poyo.
+* Acting as a near-drop in replacement for pyyaml, ruamel.yaml or poyo.
-* Roundtripping.
+* Roundtripping - reading in (commented) YAML and writing it out with comments.
-* Letting you worry about more interesting things than parsing config files.
+* Letting you worry about more interesting things than parsing or writing config files.

 Simple example: